osu-uwrt/riptide_setup/README.md

 ROS is compiled using the catkin build system, and so all of our repos will use catkin.

 ## Compiling
-To compile this repo, you simply execute the "catkin_make" command from a terminal.
+To compile this repo, you simply execute the `catkin_make` command from a terminal.
 As a word of caution, you MUST be inside the folder `~/osu-uwrt/riptide_software` to run `catkin_make`
 ```
 cd ~/osu-uwrt/riptide_software/
 catkin_make